ahmedmohzizo/ECIES-app/README.md

 Smaller Keys: Provides equivalent security to RSA with much smaller key sizes (e.g., a 256-bit ECC key is comparable to a 3072-bit RSA key), reducing storage and bandwidth.
 Built-in Integrity: Unlike basic RSA encryption, ECIES includes mandatory authentication to prevent chosen-ciphertext attacks
 **********************************

 how to use the app

  &&&&&&&&&  Frist &&&&&&&&&&&&&&&&&

-use CMD to run the app java -jar ECIES.jar
+•	use CMD to run the app java -jar ECIES.jar

-it shown Pubic Key and Private Key
+•	It will show Pubic Key and Private Key

-Generate keys help you to change your Pubic Key and Private Key to get new one
+•	Generate keys help you to change your Pubic Key and Private Key to get new one

 &&&&&&&&&  second  &&&&&&&&&&&&&&&&&

-if you choose Go Encrypt
+•	if you choose Go Encrypt .

-your public key will copy and now you can write your massage donot forget to copey encrypt massage
+•	your public key will copy and now you can write your message.

+•	don’t forget to copy encrypt massage.

 &&&&&&&&&  third &&&&&&&&&&&&&&&&&

-After you copy the massage use back then choose go decrypt you will see your private key in top now you can past your massage and use decrypt
+•	After you copy the message back then choose go decrypt.

+•	you will see your private key in top.

+•	now you can past your massage and use decrypt.

-Massage will show back
+•	Massage will show back.

 ****************************

-i will add the jar ECIES with pic

-enjoy